Nebula-Marketplace/Exchange/usage.md

 ## Instantiating
 On Inj testnet, our codeid is 2670
-On Inj mainnet, our codeid is [NOT UPLOADED]
+On Inj mainnet, our codeid is 116

 # Actions
 This contract at v0.1.0 has the following 4 actions: